rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 #### chunkGroupingSize *`--chunkGroupingSize`*

 `number` (defaults to 5000) - the total source length allowed to be loaded unnecessarily when applying chunk grouping optimizations.

+#### experimentalPreserveModules *`--experimentalPreserveModules`*

+Instead of creating as few chunks as possible, this mode will create separate chunks for all modules using the original module names as file names.
+Requires the `--dir` option.
+Tree-shaking will still be applied, suppressing files that are not used by the provided entry points or do not have side-effects when executed.
+This mode can be used to transform a file structure to a different module format.

 ### Watch options